rubigo/yes/README.md

 This the `yes` utility, part of [rubigo-coreutils](https://github.com/rubigo/coreutils), which endlessly repeats its command line arguments.
-It needs on at least rust `1.19.0` to work, since the `eprintln!()` macro wasn't implemented before that.
+It needs at least rust `1.19.0` to work, since the `eprintln!()` macro wasn't implemented before that.

 ## Features

 It is both a library and a binary, so it can be embedded into other projects if necessary.
-It should be compatible with both GNU `yes` and BSD `yes`, except that it has optional command-line flags `-h` for help and `-v` for version, which those don't have.
+It should be compatible with both GNU `yes` and OpenBSD `yes`, except that it has optional command-line flags `-h` for help and `-v` for version, which those don't have.
 Thus, if you want it to repeat `-v`, instead of `yes -v` you'd have to use `yes -- -v`.
 Additionally, it implements an optimisation from